-I, (insert full name) ······ ·····. a Governor / N lember of Staff at School give n otice to the Governir ıg Body that I have / have not (indicate as appropriate Details below: Business Interests or other positions of infle , , sorship or public of ffice Name of business / organisation Nature of business / organisation Nature of interest Date of appointment/acquisition Date of cessation of appointment/acquisition I understand that it is my responsibility to deciriends in any contract, proposed contract or cunder consideration to withdraw during the di ther matter in connection with the school a I also understand that it can be a criminal offe Omit information which should be inclined Provide information which is false or m Fail to notify the governors or head tea uded on this form; ances which might render this decl aration invalid or out of date.
-I certify that I have declared all beneficial interdealings with the school.
-I also undertake to in - other organisations w hich may have Signed: ···· Role: Date:
+I, (insert full name) ······ a Governor / N Member of Staff at ····· School give r otice to the Governin ıg Body that I have / have not (indicate as appropriate) Details below: Business Interests or other positions of influ 9 nsorship or public of ffice Name of business / organisation Nature of business / organisation Nature of interest Date of appointment/acquisition Date of cessation of appointment/acquisition I understand that it is my responsibility to declar friends in any contract, proposed contract or of under consideration to withdraw during the dis ther matter in connection with the school cussion and not vote in respect of it.
+I also understand that it can be a criminal offen Omit information which should be inclu Provide information which is false or mi Fail to notify the governors or head tead ded on this form; tances which might render this dec laration invalid or out of date.
+I certify that I have declared all beneficial interedealings with the school.
+I also undertake to inf • other organisations w hich may have Signed: ····· Role: Date: 34